 A bridge almost like a square

 Outside, the Brooktorkai open space is extended by Shanghaibrücke road bridge, designed by Dietmar Feichtinger (Paris, Vienna), crossing Brooktorhafen harbor.
 Almost as wide as it is long, the bridge offers generous space for pedestrians and cyclists.
-On the northern side, the promenade leads under the bridge, which will provide a route free of road crossings from Ericusspitze along Brooktorhafen, Magdeburger Hafen and Baakenhafen to the Elbe.
-The Hamburg association of architects and engineers chose Shanghaibrücke as one of three Hamburg Buildings of the Year in 2006.
-Anotherpedestrian bridge, designed by Dietmar Feichtinger, which also won the award the following year, Leonbrücke, connects the new Brooktorhafen harborside promenade with the new Dar es Salaam square, which was opened in June 2011 as part of the Magdeburger Hafen open space ensemble.
-The bridge, together with the promenades, forms the backbone of the close-knit footpath system in HafenCity.
+On the northern side, the promenade leads under the bridge, making it possible to travel to the Elbe free of road crossings from Ericusspitze via Brooktorhafen, Magdeburger Hafen and Baakenhafen.
+The Hamburg association of architects and engineers chose the bridge, which almost seems like a square, as one of three Hamburg Buildings of the Year in 2006.
+Leónbrücke, another pedestrian bridge, designed by Dietmar Feichtinger, which also won the award the following year, connects the new Brooktorhafen harborside promenade with Dar es Salaam square, part of the Magdeburger Hafen open space ensemble, which was opened in June 2011.
+Bridges, together with the promenades, form the backbone of the closeknit footpath system in HafenCity.

-The landscaping of large open spaces on Brooktorkai and at Ericusspitze was carried out by WES & Partner Landschaftsarchitekten (Hamburg).
-A 30m stone sofa on Brooktorkai promenade looks out over the harbor basin, spacious steps at Ericusspitze invite strolling passersby to change levels – steps for sitting or walking on rise to a plaza with views over the Ericus canal and Oberhafen harbor basin.
+Design of the other open spaces in Brooktorkai and on Ericussspitze were the work of WES & Partner Landschaftsarchitekten (Hamburg).
+Their designs included a 30m stone sofa on Brooktorkai promenade offering views of the harbor basin.
+A spacious flight of steps at Ericusspitze invites a change of level – steps for sitting or walking lead strollers onto a plaza with wide-ranging views over the Ericus canal and Oberhafen harbor basin.